Takt Time vs. Cycle Time: Mastering the Rhythm of Lean Manufacturing

 Cycle time is process-driven, reflecting the actual time taken to complete the process.
 It indicates the efficiency of the current system.

 Ideally, cycle time should always be less than or equal to takt time.
-If cycle time exceeds takt time, the production system cannot meet customer demand.
+In real terms, if cycle time exceeds takt time, the production system cannot meet customer demand.
 If cycle time is significantly less than takt time, it suggests overcapacity and potential for waste reduction through streamlining or increased production volume.

 Using Takt Time and Cycle Time to Optimize Production